VisioValor/Data-Value-Analyzer/README.md

 ## How It Works

+1. **Authentication**: Login with your credentials to access the application
-1. **Data Upload**: Upload your CSV or Excel file through the web interface or provide the file path via CLI
+2. **Data Upload**: Upload your CSV, Excel, or JSON file through the web interface
-2. **Quality Analysis**: The system analyzes your dataset for:
+3. **Data Quality Check**: The system analyzes your dataset for:
    - Completeness and accuracy
+   - Data coverage and history
+   - Missing values and data quality
+4. **Data Consultation**: Interactive assessment covering:
    - Data uniqueness and rarity
    - Volume and scale
+   - Access and governance
-   - Accessibility and usability
+   - Security and monetization
-3. **Value Prediction**: Machine learning models predict the market value based on quality metrics
+5. **Value Analysis**: Machine learning models predict market value with:
+   - Multiple pricing tiers
+   - Confidence scores
+   - Industry benchmarks
-4. **Report Generation**: Generate comprehensive reports with pricing recommendations
+6. **Report Generation**: Download comprehensive PDF reports with all analysis results

 ## Features in Detail